Memphis, Tennessee: 19th century

-At the beginning of the century, as recognized by the United States in 1786 Treaty of Hopewell, the land still belonged to the Chickasaw Nation.
+At the beginning of the century, as recognized by the United States in the 1786 Treaty of Hopewell, the land still belonged to the Chickasaw Nation.
 In the Treaty of Tuscaloosa, signed in October 1818 and ratified by Congress on January 7, 1819, the Chickasaw ceded their territory in Western Tennessee to the United States.
 The city of Memphis was founded less than five months after the U.S. takeover of the territory, on May 22, 1819 (incorporated December 19, 1826), by John Overton, James Winchester and Andrew Jackson.
 They named it after the ancient capital of Egypt on the Nile River.

-From the city's foundation onwards, African Americans formed large proportion of Memphis' population.
+From the city's foundation onwards, African Americans formed a large proportion of Memphis' population.
 Prior to the abolition of slavery in the United States, most Black people in Memphis were enslaved, being used as forced labor by white enslavers along the river or on outlying cotton plantations in the Mississippi Delta.
-The city's demographics changed dramatically in the 1850s and 1860s, due to waves of immigration and domestic migration.
+The city's demographics changed dramatically in the 1850s and 1860s due to waves of immigration and domestic migration.
 Due to increased immigration since the 1840s and the Great Famine, Irish Americans made up 9.9% of the population in 1850, but 23.2% by 1860, when the total population was 22,623.